interaction-lab/BlossomNav/README.md

 ## Data Collection Tool
 ### Setting up the Raspberry Pi Zero 2 and Rev 1.3 Camera
 ### Using the Raspberry Pi Zero 2:
 If you have set up the Raspberry Pi Zero 2 and Rev 1.3 Camera, you can use one of our three methods to download images from the pi camera.
-Two of the methods use Python and one of them uses Javascript.
+Two of the methods use Python and one of them uses Javascript (JS).
 For the Python methods, one does not have a GUI and the other does. **Note, we recommend turning GUI off to decrease latency if you want to teleoperate the robot with our joystick**.
 #### (1) Python Based - No GUI
 First, go into the app.py file and set ```GUI = 0```.
 After, run:
 ```